‘People’s Convoy’ provoked and motivated by D.C. police roadblocks

 “Because of the emphasis on confrontation, there’s always that unforeseeable potential in terms of the turns that it can take, and when it is going to escalate to the point of where there’s potentially overt violence,” he added.

-When the People’s Convoy left Adelanto, Calif., on Feb.
-23, inspired by the protest of the Canadian convoy in Ottawa, they said they would not be going into the District.
-They arrived in this region on March 4, setting up a base camp at the Hagerstown Speedway in Maryland.
+When the convoy left Adelanto, Calif., on Feb.
+23, inspired by the protest of the Canadian convoy in Ottawa, its organizers said they would not be going into the District.
+They arrived in this region on March 4, setting up a base camp at the Hagerstown Speedway in Western Maryland.

 The group says it is protesting pandemic restrictions, even as many mandates have been blocked or lifted, but those at the speedway appear to be motivated by a broad range of right-wing grievances and conspiracy theories.

 At first, they protested by circling the Capital Beltway.
-Then last week, the group switched tactics and set their aims on the District, seemingly provoked by D.C. police blocking interstate exits into downtown Washington, a move those in the convoy call a violation of their First Amendment rights.
+Then last week, they switched tactics and set their aims on the District, seemingly provoked by D.C. police blocking interstate exits into downtown Washington, a move those in the convoy call a violation of their First Amendment rights.
 In the District, convoy members have honked through the streets, while residents have reported harassment and disrupted commutes.

-Every time D.C. police “pulls their bulls--t … they’re literally helping us.
+Last week, convoy organizer Brian Brase told the crowd that every time D.C. police “pulls their bulls--t … they’re literally helping us.
 They think that they’re going to deter us.
 They think that they’re going to break us down and they think that we’re going to go away.
-But all they do is make us dig our heels in deeper,” convoy organizer Brian Brase told the crowd last week.
+But all they do is make us dig our heels in deeper.”

 Pivoting to address D.C. police directly, Brase continued, “We still here, and we ain’t going anywhere.
 We will see you today, we will see you tomorrow, we will see you the day after that and the day after that and the day after that.”